 - Split Ticket Buyer: This is the software that coordinates ticket splitting with other participants.
 To install it, download a binary release for your OS here or build from source.

 DCR holders wishing to split a ticket join a “session” with other participants.
 Sessions can be public or private.
 There is typically at least one public session going at all times.
 Participants in a session pledge an amount of DCR they are willing to spend, and when the total amount pledged by all participants reaches the ticket price, a ticket is automatically purchased.

-To prevent ticket splitting from being used to game Decred’s PoS voting mechanism, voting rights for a split ticket are assigned pseudorandomly to a single participant, based on the percentage of their contribution.
+Voting rights for consensus rule voting are assigned pseudorandomly to a single participant, based on the percentage of their contribution.
 I.e., if someone purchases 60% of a split ticket, they have a 60% chance of being selected as the voter for that ticket.
 Further details about the voting algorithm can be found here.

 For more on ticket splitting, including further explanation of the risks involved, voting, and technical specs of the Split Ticket Buyer software, see the following:

 - DCR Ticket Splitting — All you need to know!: a thorough overview of how ticket splitting works.

 - Split Ticket Buyer documentation: Technical documentation for the Split Ticket Matcher software used to facilitate ticket splitting.